DO NOT WASH

 4. 78 RPM record labels

-5. Import records (not enough information at this time)
+5. Import records (not very much information at this time)

 6. Do not wash records with these specific record company labels due to bleeding damage: